metaforx/djangocms-rest/docs/tutorial/02-installation.rst

 Latest from source
 ~~~~~~~~~~~~~~~~~~~~~~~~
-For the latest features, you can install the a version from the GitHub repository at your own risk:
+For the latest features, you can install a version from the GitHub repository at your own risk:

 .. code-block:: bash